 Retail stores have been reacting to the surge of e-commerce in a magical way: the experience-based alternative lovingly known as the concept store.
-Unlike traditional brick-and-mortar stores, the concept store cultivates an experience that cannot be re-created online.
+Unlike traditional brick-and-mortar stores, concept stores cultivate an experience that cannot be re-created online.
 Sure, you can go to Amazon for anything in the world, but can you stumble upon a one-of-a-kind artisan cutting board, a handmade tablecloth, or a rare fashion book as you fill your online shopping cart?
 Probably not.

 The Los Angeles design scene has been blossoming as of late, garnering worldwide attention.
 The New York Times has taken note of one particular visionary, Sean Knibb.
 Design-savvy Angelenos know the Jamaica-born designer as the man behind industrial-chic Line Hotel in Koreatown.

 Robertson’s 2015 children’s book, Mitford at the Fashion Zoo, reimagined the fashion world’s elite as animal characters.
-Robertson credits his much-anticipated story to Rachel Shechtman, whom he fondly refers to as “the merch yenta of Manhattan.”
+Robertson credits his much-anticipated story to Rachel Shechtman, who he fondly refers to as “the merch yenta of Manhattan.”
 “She’ll literally take your book that you’re launching, your simple book, and within seconds, there is a massive product line sitting behind it in her store.
 It’s unbelievable,” Robertson tells Observer.

 Shechtman is also the creator of the Story shopping concept.
 “I play matchmaker for emerging brands and partner them with high-profile talent like Donald.
 I’m like a dating service for brands,” she says.
 That dating service has produced exclusive product collaborations with brands like Warby Parker, Smashbox Cosmetics, and Swell, to name a few.

-However, what The Business of Fashion deems “the privilege” of entering the jaw-dropping interior is bestowed upon only the lucky few who manage to book an appointment—a feat that proves more difficult than reserving a table at world-favorite restaurant Noma.
+However, what Business of Fashion deems “the privilege” of entering the jaw-dropping interior is bestowed upon only the lucky few who manage to book an appointment—a feat that proves more difficult than reserving a table at world-favorite restaurant Noma.
 If you make it inside, prepare to be amazed by the stellar interior architecture and epic product collection, curated by creative director John Skelton.
 There is also an in-house disco, a record store, and a rare bookstore.

 Visiting Danish interior design shop Hay House is not like many other interior design shopping experiences we’ve had.
-The colossal space is designed as an apartment.
-Rather than function as a family utility, the bright open space is home to a collection of home décor vignettes, each composed entirely of products for sale.
+The colossal space is designed as an apartment, and rather than function as a family utility, the bright open space is home to a collection of home décor vignettes, each composed entirely of products for sale.
 The furniture is wonderfully straightforward and functional.
 Each piece epitomizes the elegant minimalism we love about Scandinavian design.
 A beautiful antique staircase, imported from London, stands out as the only non-modern feature in the space.

-Commie Il Faut is a wonderful collection and “extraordinary fashion resource” of local design talent created by 24 women in Tel Aviv and uniquely devoted to the modern woman’s needs.
-When asked to describe the Comme Il Faut woman, designers told The Duane Wells that she is “an independent, self-aware, mature, confident woman.
+Commie il Faut is a wonderful collection and “extraordinary fashion resource” of local design talent created by 24 women in Tel Aviv and uniquely devoted to the modern woman’s needs.
+When asked to describe the Comme il Faut woman, designers told The Duane Wells that she is “an independent, self-aware, mature, confident woman.
 Someone who does not chase trends.
 A woman who understands quality and fashion and especially our timeless clothes.”